damian0815/spooles/README.md

 --------

 `$ make global` will generate spooles.a.

 `$ make` will build a bunch of test applications.
-(I haven't verified that they actually work.)
+I've only checked a handful of them.